joonan-lab/cwas/docs/quickstart/quick_tutorial.rst

   - -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.
   - -s, --sample_info: Path to the txt file containing the sample information for each sample.
 This file must have three columns (``SAMPLE``, ``FAMILY``, ``PHENOTYPE``) with the exact name.
   - -a, --adjustment_factor: Path to the txt file containing the adjust factors for each sample.
 This is optional.
 With this option, CWAS-Plus multiplies the number of variants (or carriers, in -u option) with the adjust factor per sample.
-  - -c, --category_set_path: Path to a text file containing categories for training.
+  - -c, --category_set: Path to a text file containing categories for training.
 If not specified, all of the categories categorization file will be used.
 This file must contain ``Category`` column with the name of categories to be used.
   - -t, --tag: Tag used for the name of the output files.
 By default, None.
   - -u, --use_n_carrier: Enables the use of the number of samples with variants in each category for burden test instead of the number of variants.
 With this option, CWAS-Plus counts the number of samples that carry at least one variant of each category.
   - -thr, --threshold: The number of variants in controls (or the number of control carriers) used to select rare categories.
 For example, if set to 3, categories with less than 3 variants in controls will be used for training.
 By default, 3.